riconaranjo/iOS-Curriculum/Workshop 3/Workshop 3.md

 Alternately, use the shortcut <kbd>cmd</kbd> + <kbd>shift</kbd> + <kbd>k</kbd>.
 Upload your icon.

 Click and drag your mouse to add your image.
-You can change it's size manually to something like **668 x 668** so it fills up 2/3 of the area (aesthetically pleasing).
+You can change it's size manually to something like **668 x 668** so it fills up 2/3 of the area _(so it looks aesthetically pleasing)_.

 _Now how do we centre our icon, so it's perfectly in the centre?_